 Trainees’ thesis research is built upon a recently revamped curricular foundation.
 Required graduate-level courses are Advanced Genetics and Developmental Genetics and one of Evolution of Development, Developmental Neurobiology, or Genomics Approaches.
 Additionally, trainees complete Advanced Biological Statistics in recognition of the integral nature of quantitative approaches to modern developmental biology research.

 Research and coursework is enriched by a variety of broadening experiences: first year rotations, teaching, Institute retreats, annual student research reports, interactions with visiting speakers, and the Developmental & Cell Biology journal club.
 Career developmental activities support students interested in non-academic careers.
 A unique highlight is the annual student-organized Developmental Biology symposium, where the trainees host a group of leading scientists who share their research on a topic of the students’ choosing.

-Interested UO graduate students apply for admission to the program at the end of their first year after identifying a thesis lab and project.
+Interested UO graduate students apply for DBP-associated financial support, largely provided by a NIH Developmental Biology Training Grant (DTG), at the end of their first year after identifying a thesis lab and project.
 Students typically are appointed for two years, but must apply for continuing support having demonstrated outstanding progress.
 Application instructions are provided to eligible students in Spring term.